leeds1219/self-evolving-agents/papers/02_MIPRO.md

 ![Task](figures/Bootstrap_Random_Search.png)

-In Step1, demonstrations are bootstrapped by running training inputs through the program Φ and keeping traces that produce sufficiently high scoring outputs, as judged by metric µ.
+In Step 1, demonstrations are bootstrapped by running training inputs through the program Φ and keeping traces that produce sufficiently high scoring outputs, as judged by metric µ.

-In Step2, these bootstrapped demonstration sets are searched over using random search, and the most performant set is returned.
+In Step 2, these bootstrapped demonstration sets are searched over using random search, and the most performant set is returned.

 ![Task](figures/Module_Level_OPRO.png)